-Supplemental Readings:
+Supplemental Readings

-Unless specifically listed as "supplemental," all readings are to be completed in preparation for the corresponding module activities.
-Additional required readings may be assigned at the discretion of the Instructor.
+Unless specifically listed as "supplemental," all readings must be completed in preparation for the corresponding module activities.
+Additional required readings may be assigned at the discretion of the instructor.

-Supplemental" (recommended, not required) readings will help your understanding of course material, assignments, and your field practice.
+"Supplemental" (recommended, not required) readings will help your understanding of course material, assignments, and field practice.
 You are expected to read a generous selection of supplemental readings and incorporate them into your course assignments (as appropriate).